Detecting problematic transactions in a consumer-to-consumer e-commerce network: Materials and methods

 To classify users into normal and fraudulent users based on their local network properties, we employed a random forest classifier \cite{breiman2001random, breiman1984classification, hastie2009elements} implemented in scikit-learn\cite{pedregosa2011scikit}.
 It uses an ensemble learning method that combines multiple classifiers, each of which is a decision tree, built from training data and classifies test data avoiding overfitting.
 We combined 300 decision-tree classifiers to construct a random forest classifier.
 Each decision tree is constructed on the basis of training samples that are randomly subsampled with replacement from the set of all the training samples.
 To compute the best split of each node in a tree, one randomly samples the candidate features from the set of all the features.
 The probability that a test sample is positive in a tree is estimated as follows.
 Consider the terminal node in the tree that a test sample eventually reaches.
 The fraction of positive training samples at the terminal node gives the probability that the test sample is classified as positive.
 One minus the positive probability gives the negative probability estimated for the same test sample.
 The positive or negative probability for the random forest classifier is obtained as the average of single-tree positive or negative probability over all the 300 trees.
 A sample is classified as positive by the random forest classifier if the positive probability is larger than 0.5, otherwise classified as negative.

-There were more normal users than any one type of fraudulent user.
-Therefore, to balance the number of the negative (i.e., normal) and positive (i.e., fraudulent) samples, we uniformly randomly subsampled the negative samples such that the number of the samples is the same between the normal and fraudulent types.
-Then, we split samples of each type into two sets such that 75\% and 25\% of the samples of each type are assigned to the training and test samples, respectively.
-Based on the training sample constructed in this manner, we built each of the 300 decision trees and hence a random forest classifier.
+We split samples of each type into two sets such that 75\% and 25\% of the samples of each type are assigned to the training and test samples, respectively.
+There were more normal users than any \del{one} type of fraudulent user.
+Therefore, to balance the number of the negative (i.e., normal) and positive (i.e., fraudulent) samples, we uniformly randomly subsampled the negative samples (i.e., under-sampling) such that the number of the samples is the same between the normal and fraudulent types in the training set. \del{Then, we split samples of each type into two sets such that 75\% and 25\% of the} \\ \del{samples of each type are assigned to the training and test samples, respectively.} \\ Based on the training sample constructed in this manner, we built each of the 300 decision trees and hence a random forest classifier.
 Then, we examined the classification performance of the random forest classifier on the set of test samples.

 The true positive rate, also called the recall, is defined as the proportion of the positive samples (i.e., fraudulent users) that the random forest classifier correctly classifies as positive.
 The false positive rate is defined as the proportion of the negative samples (i.e., normal users) that are incorrectly classified as positive.
 The precision is defined as the proportion of the truly positive samples among those that are classified as positive.
 The true positive rate, false positive rate, and precision range between 0 and 1.